 Prior to the Spin-Off, New Ametek will adopt one or more stock option, stock incentive or similar plans for its employees and directors.
-Effective as of the Spin-Off Date, all outstanding options to purchase the AMETEK Common Stock which are held by employees, other than the employees of the Water Filtration Business, whether or not such options are currently exercisable, will be assumed by New Ametek and shall be exercisable upon the same terms and conditions as in effect immediately prior thereto; provided, however, that each such option which is an incentive stock option (within the meaning of Section 422 of the Code) shall cease to be exercisable with respect to the AMETEK Common Stock and shall become exercisable for a whole number of shares of New Ametek Common Stock and with an adjusted per share exercise price, determined in accordance with Treasury Regulation (S)1.425-1, so as to preserve both the aggregate market spread between the value of the shares of common stock subject to the option and the exercise price of the option immediately before the Spin-Off, and the per share ratio between the value of the common stock and the exercise price immediately before the Spin-Off; provided further, that each such option which is a nonqualified stock option (i.e., not an incentive stock option) shall cease to be exercisable with respect to AMETEK Common Stock and shall become exercisable for the same number of shares of New Ametek Common Stock, but with an adjusted per share exercise price which is equal to the per share exercise price of the option immediately before the Spin-Off, reduced by the amount by which the value of a share of AMETEK Common Stock immediately before the Spin-Off exceeds the value of a share of New Ametek Common Stock immediately after the Spin-Off.
-All stock appreciation rights granted with respect to AMETEK Common Stock held by employees, other than employees of the Water Filtration Business, whether or not then exercisable, shall similarly be assumed by New Ametek and shall be exercisable upon the same terms and conditions as in effect immediately prior thereto, provided that the stock appreciation rights shall be subject to adjustment in a manner similar to the adjustments to the assumed stock options, as described in the preceding sentence.
+Effective as of the Spin-Off Date, all outstanding options to purchase the AMETEK Common Stock which are held by employees, other than the employees of the Water Filtration Business, whether or not such options are currently exercisable, will be assumed by New Ametek and shall be exercisable upon the same terms and conditions as in effect immediately prior thereto; provided, however, that each such option shall cease to be exercisable with respect to the AMETEK Common Stock and shall become exercisable for a whole number of shares of New Ametek Common Stock and with an adjusted per share exercise price, determined in accordance with Treasury Regulation (S)1.425-1 (whether the option is an incentive stock option on a nonqualified stock option) so as to preserve both the aggregate market spread between the value of the shares of common stock subject to the option and the exercise price of the option immediately before the Spin-Off, and the per share ratio between the value of the common stock and the exercise price immediately before the Spin-Off.
+All stock appreciation rights granted with respect to AMETEK Common Stock held by employees, other than employees of the Water Filtration Business, whether then exercisable, shall similarly be assumed by New Ametek and shall be exercisable upon the same terms and conditions as in effect immediately prior thereto, provided that the stock appreciation rights shall be subject to adjustment in a manner similar to the adjustments to the assumed stock options, as described in the preceding sentence.